 - Enduring quality of contributions, or potential for continuing effects of contributions on the physical therapy profession

 - Acknowledged skills in the organization and presentation of written or oral communications, as documented in the letters of support and the nominee's curriculum vitae

 The John H.P.
 Maley Lecture Award recipient is required to deliver a lecture at a general session during an APTA national event.
 The lecture should not be more than 45 minutes in length and as each learning event offered by APTA meets high standards of quality, the lecturer is required to submit to APTA a lecture description, measurable learning objectives, a bibliography of reference materials (at least five references no older than ten years), and a brief biography.
 The content of the lecture shall be related to any aspect of clinical practice and shall address ideas that promote physical therapy.
 The lecture may not promote the lecturer's personal products, services, or personal beliefs on topics outside of those related to the practice of physical therapy.
 The recipient will be assigned an APTA staff liaison to provide information on the context of the lecture and manage pre-conference arrangements and on-site lecture logistics.

 What Recipients Receive

 The John H.P.
 Maley Lecture Award recipient will be introduced by the son of John H.P.
 Maley and will receive a framed certificate of recognition at the time of the lecture.
-The recipient also receives an honorarium of $2,000; reimbursement of up to 2 days of travel and accommodation expenses incurred by the recipient in conjunction with travel for the purpose of delivering the lecture; and complimentary registration to NEXT where the recipient presents his/her lecture.
+The recipient also receives an honorarium of $2,000; reimbursement of up to 2 days of travel and accommodation expenses incurred by the recipient in conjunction with travel for the purpose of delivering the lecture; and complimentary registration to an APTA national event where the recipient presents his/her lecture.

 During the online process, the following documents will be required for upload: